nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+* 2a.
 Required fields are all present but are invalid.

-    * 1a1.
+    * 2a1.
 IBook shows an error message.

       Use case ends.

-* 1b.
+* 2b.
 Not all required fields are present (e.g. Expiry Date).

-    * 1b1.
+    * 2b1.
 IBook shows an error message.

       Use case ends.

-* 1c.
+* 2c.
 Optional fields like Quantity is missing.

-    * 1c1.
+    * 2c1.
 IBook automatically sets the quantity to 0.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 #### UC8: Delete an item